Domestic violence is a crime that is taken very seriously and can deliver harsh consequences.

 Typical relationships that can result in a domestic violence charge, unlike an ordinary assault misdemeanor, include spouses, boyfriends, girlfriends, ex-partners, roommates, parents, and children.

 If you are accused of Domestic Violence, the possible punishment depends on the severity of the allegations and whether there are any prior convictions.
-It is essential to understand that the sentence could include incarceration, years of probation, a financial penalty, and much more.
-For example, if you are charged with Domestic Assault only once, the offense is a misdemeanor that could result in up to 93 days in jail and a $500.00 fine.
-If you are accused of domestic violence for a second time, there is a possibility of up to one year in jail and a $100,000 fine.
-Your third offense is a felony, and you may spend up to two (2) years in prison and pay a $2,500.00 fine.
+It is essential to understand that the sentence could include incarceration, years of probation, a financial penalty, etc. For example, if you are charged with a first offense of domestic assault, the offense is a misdemeanor that could result in up to 93 days in jail and a $500.00 fine.
+If you are accused of domestic violence – second offense, there is a possibility of up to one year in jail and a $100,000 fine.
+A third offense is a felony punishable by up to five (5) years in prison and a $2,500.00 fine.
 Additionally, the judge can order you to serve up to two years on probation for a misdemeanor and up to five years for a felony domestic conviction.

 A first offense of Aggravated Domestic Assault carries up to one year in jail, two years of probation, and a $1,000 fine.
 If you are charged with this offense twice, there is a possibility of up to two (2) years in prison and up to a $2,500 fine.